davethewiz/COP-4520-Assignment-1/README.md

 ```

 Note that execution time is shown in `ms` or milliseconds.
+Also note that this repo already contains a `primes.txt` file which contains the expected output.

 ### Design Breakdown
 *Note that all code exists in the `main.cpp` file.*